Alexandr-Baluhin/ctco-frontend-task/README.md

 and also grouping type:
 * section

-There is some rules to build JSON structure:
+There are some rules to build JSON structure:
 1. First key in structure must be "widgets".
-2. The form widgets can contain both sections and elements.
+2. The form widgets may contain both sections and elements.
 3. Sections must contain only elements (sub-sections are not supported!)

-In the folder "examples" are located 2 correct JSON files and 1 wrong.
+Two correct JSON files and one wrong are located in the folder "examples".
 Use them to test library and build own JSON files!

 ## Start